h15200/notes/grpc.md

 - `syntax = "proto3"` simply declares what syntax version.
 Must be the first line of proto file
 - `package packageName.protected.driver_management.v1beta1;` Named after the directory.
 - `option go_package = "github.com/compiled/go/blabla` Use a certain package when compiling to a particular language, in this case, go
-- `import "/path/tofile/"` imports all messages from that proto file.
-Those Requests/Responses can be used directly in this file
+- `import "/path/toFileName/"` imports all messages from that proto file to the PACKAGE namespace.
+  To use, `nameOfPackage.messageName`.
+Note that the file name isn't needed in usage.
+Furthermore, if the current file that you're importing is in the same package as the imported file, you can simply declare the message or enum name directly

 - a proto file does not need to define a service.
 It can just have the syntax, package, and a message

 ### Syntax (message and/or enum)